Level 1: Embodiment Training for Practitioners

 Official bio:

-Rena Reiser is a certified Focusing practitioner and teacher with over a decade of experience guiding women through somatic and parts-based healing.
+Rena Reiser is a certified Focusing practitioner and somatic educator with over a decade of experience guiding women through somatic and parts-based healing.
 She is also trained in Transforming Touch®, polyvagal-informed Focusing, and nervous system regulation.
-Her private practice centers on functional freeze, complex trauma, disordered eating, intimacy struggles, and nervous system overwhelm.
+Her depth of understanding of Focusing led her to be commissioned to translate a foundational Hebrew text on the modality into English.
 She created B’Etzem to integrate experiential bodyfulness with Torah wisdom, inviting women into deeper presence, safety, and self-trust.
-She has been training practitioners in Focusing for over four years.

 I'd love to answer your questions